ch1ru/elemental-bitcoin/docs/ecc.md

 - Closure - For any x and y in the group, x * y is also in the group.
 This is true for elliptic curves since no matter what our scalar is (with some exceptions that we discard     in the event of the 256-bit number being higher than the order N, which is slightly smaller) the point will always stay in the field.
 - Inverse element - For every x there is -x where both are in the group.
 - Identity element - This is an element that provides us with an identity such that e * x = x * e = x.
 In a multiplicative group the identity will be 1 (a * 1 = a).
 In an        additive group (elliptic curves falls under this group, no multiplication remember!) you can think of the identity as being 0 (a + 0 = a).
-HAve a pause now to think about what the identity element could be in elliptic curves?
+Have a pause now to think about what the identity element could be in elliptic curves?

 In addition to these there is commutativity, which we mentioned previously.
 A group is commutative if x * y = y * x.
 This is easy to prove in elliptic curves; a line intersecting P and Q will produce the same result no mater the order.

 A group is called cyclic if there is an element, G, which spans all elements in the group (g^1, g^2, g^3 ...etc).
 In elliptic curves, this is also true since the base point G of the curve will span all points in the additive group (G, 2G, 3G % P).

 All these properties come organically within the elliptic curve cryptosystem except one: the identity element.
 Which point can we add to another to get its identity?
-There is none.
+There is none (It was a trick question when I asked what the identity element could be!).
 To combat this, there is an imaginary point called the point at infinity which, when added to a point, will get its identity.
 We can visualise this by drawing a vertical line down the elliptic curve.
 The line will intersect at exactly 2 places.
 We also say it intersects at a third: the point at infinity.
 Following the rules we have established so far, when we add the point at infinity to P, the line intersects at one other place, at -P. Reflecting this back across the x-axis gives us P. Thus we have found our missing axiom! (albeit a slightly convuluted and perhaps uintuitive sense).

+## Let's summarize the whole process

 [/Intro](/index.md)|[/Install](/install.md)|[/keys](/keys.md)|[/Crypto](ecc.md)|[/Wallet](wallet.md)|[/Transactions](transactions.md)|[/Script](script.md)|[/Blocks](blocks.md)|[/Mining](/mining.md)|[/SPV](spv.md)|[/Segwit](segwit.md)